hughbien/thymerb/README.md

 * `:timer` is the number of minutes to countdown from
 * `:tmux` is whether or not you want tmux integration on (off by default)
+* `:seconds` determines whether to refresh the timer every second or minute

 The `option` method adds new options to the `thyme` command.
 In the above example, we can now execute `thyme -o`.
 Use `thyme -h` to see available